10/30/2024

 speaker

-Operator
+Conference Operator

 Thank you.
 We will now be conducting a question and answer session.
 If you would like to ask a question, please press star 1 on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
 You may press star 2 if you would like to remove yourself from the queue.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing star keys.
-One moment please while we poll for questions.
+One moment, please, while we poll for questions.
 Thank you.
-Our first question comes from a line of Tyler Brown with Raymond James.
+Our first question comes from the line of Tyler Brown with Raymond James.
 Please proceed with your question.

 speaker